tomvandig/schema-lang/readme.md

 These schema files can be converted into a JSON representation, and also into `typescript` code.
 The JSON representation is used when the ECS is exported to JSON, the `typescript` code can be found in `/schema/output` and is used to interface with the ECS.

-Using this typescript code, a component can be constructed like this:
+Using this typescript code, a component can be constructed like this using the generated code, including auto-complete support:

 ```ts
 let boundaryComponent = new ifc_spaceboundary();